markabrennan/NYC-HS-Success/README.md

 # NYC-HS-Success

-This project attempts to classify “successful” NYC public high schools, using a rich array of school quality data provided by the DOE, and predicting target classifications based on a high school being above (successful) or below (not successful) the mean NYC HS graduation rate.
+This project attempts to classify “successful” NYC public high schools, using a rich array of school quality data provided by the DOE.
+I attempt to predicting target classifications based on a high school being above (successful) or below (not successful) the mean NYC HS graduation rate.

 ## Tech Stack
 - Python